cpcwood/dinorun-cpcwood/README.md

 ## Overview

-Dinorun is a side scrolling platform game where the levels are procedurally generated based on audio files uplaoded by the user.
+Dinorun is a side scrolling platform game where the levels are procedurally generated based on audio files uploaded by the user.

 It's built as a single page application, with a responsive design.
 It is played using the keyboard and also has touch screen controls so can be played on phone or tablet devices.